BenjaminWFox/website-2020/content/draft/tech/thinking-in-nextjs.md

 This will set you up better for success by making sure you have the time needed to do things correctly the 'Next' way, and not just revert to SPA patterns on top of Next.

 Inevitably there will be places where adding functionality is just more complex when rendering occurs in both a server and a browser context.

 Examples include:
 - [Redux](https://redux.js.org/recipes/server-rendering#redux-on-the-server) where server state may need to be merged with client state.
 - [CSS-In-JS](https://cssinjs.org/server-side-rendering) where server-generated style tags need to be removed before rendering on the client.

 ## Execution Context

-Your code will execute both on the server and in the client (browser).
+Your code will execute both on the server and on the client (browser).
 There may be code you write that can *only* execute in one or the other of these.
 Common examples are:
 - The browser globals `window` & `document` are `undefined` on the server
-- The Node File system (fs) module is undefined in the browser
+- The Node.js File system (`fs`) module is `undefined` in the browser

 Right off the bat do yourself a favor and create two utility functions you can use to run code in only one or the other of these places: